rz65hege/tandoor/README.md

+# Hinweis

+This is a development repository.
+The final version is available at [https://github.com/rz65hege/recipes](https://github.com/rz65hege/recipes)

 ## How to use

 To use Tandoor with external API for predictions add variable API_URL to environment file.
 The test expected interface for API is in the file fastapi.py.